core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * The nonce conveyed in the 'nonce' field of the OSCORE option.
 Its size ranges from 1 to 16 bytes as indicated in the 'x' byte, and is typically of 8 bytes.

-Assuming nonces of the same size in both messages of the same KUDOS execution, this results in the following minimum, typical and maximum communication overhead, when considering a nonce with size 1, 8 and 16 bytes, respectively.
+Assuming nonces of the same size in both messages of the same KUDOS execution, this results in the following minimum, typical, and maximum communication overhead, when considering a nonce with size 1, 8, and 16 bytes, respectively.
 All the indicated values are in bytes.

 ~~~~~~~~~~~
 +-------+-----------------+-----------------+